Balad al-Shaykh massacre

-The massacre took place in the early morning – some of the men, women and children were killed in their beds.
-The killings had a significant effect on morale amongst Palestinian civilians in the Haifa region.
+Between 60 and 70 Arab villagers were killed in the attack, which was conducted as a retaliation to the Haifa Oil Refinery massacre.
+The killings had a significant effect on morale amongst Palestinian civilians in the Haifa region and contributed to the 1947–1949 Palestinian expulsion and flight.

 Background

 The incident was part of the 1947–1948 civil war between Jews and Arabs in Mandatory Palestine.
 It was preceded by a number of violent incidents, perpetrated one in retaliation for the other.
-The first major reprisal against the village of Balad al-Shaykh took place on the 12 December, following sporadic Arab firing at traffic through Wadi Rushmiya.
-Haganah forces killed 6 villagers.
+A Haganah attack on the village on December 11 or 12th killed six Palestinians.